 We can all use a little help improving our prayer life at one time or another.
 Even the disciples, who, as faithful Jewish men prayed many times throughout the day, asked Jesus, “Lord, teach us to pray!”

 •Each day has a topic to pray about.
-It can be a springboard to other topics or a stand-alone prayer.
+It can be a springboard to your daily prayers to other topics.

 •Circle any prayers that are especially meaningful to your life and commit to praying for them regularly.

 •Write answered prayers in the notes section to remind you of His faithfulness and love.
 This calendar is meant for your personal use- make it personal!

 •Our prayers can be full of praise, worship, thanks, needs, and confessions.
 You will see a variety of personal daily prayer prompts in the calendar, as well as some for your community and the world.
 The list of things to pray for is endless!

 •Many of the prayer prompts come straight from Scripture.
 For example: “pray for a humble spirit” is from Ephesians 4:2.
 Praying the word of God over your life encourages you to claim His promises, make necessary changes in your life, and bring spiritual growth.

 •You can also use the topics in each day as part of your daily prayer journaling.
 If you feel stuck in your prayer life, they can help you connect with God, be a time of self-reflection, and express your gratitude for all He has done.